 - Search by name or description.

-- Filter by scope — all skills, just yours, or your team’s.
+- Filter by scope — all skills, just yours, or your team’s, with live counts.

 - Filter by tag and sort by most recent or most downloaded.